This website uses cookies to improve your experience.

 One Party Can't Control The Outcome

-In our country there are generally around 20 Democrat controlled state legislatures and 30 Republican state legislatures.
+In our country there are generally around 20 Democrat controlled state legislatures and 30 Republican controlled state legislatures.
 (Please note that these numbers fluctuate election to election.
 There can also be split legislatures, and Nebraska is in its own category altogether.)

 What does this mean for the Article V process?